maplibre/maplibre.github.io/content/about/duje/_index.md

 - Listen to and discuss with the vivid community which corner to turn next
 - Make MapLibre seen and accessible to everyone

-To sidewalk talks where everyone feels comfortable in the MapLibre world.
+Here's to sidewalk talks where everyone feels comfortable in the MapLibre world.

 Gladly find me in my alley: <span><a href="https://osmus.slack.com/team/U04EHNS1JKC">Slack</a></span>